 For out-of-province applicants who do not have Grade 12 social science or modern/classical language, an additional Grade 12 science course, other than biology or chemistry must be completed.

 It is strongly advised that international applicants take courses at Memorial for two semesters before applying to the bachelor of nursing (collaborative) program.
 Please review the admission criteria, outlined below, for current Memorial students.

 Current Memorial and transfer students

-If you're seeking admission into the bachelor of nursing through transfer from within Memorial University or other accredited post-secondary institutions, indicate bachelor of nursing (collaborative) on the .
+If you're seeking admission into the bachelor of nursing through transfer from within Memorial University or other accredited post-secondary institutions, indicate bachelor of nursing (collaborative) on the undergraduate application for admission.

 If you've attended a post-secondary institution and haven't completed the required high school courses noted above, you must complete the following courses (or equivalents):